AGR-Yes/RuPauls-Drag-Race-Finalists/README.md

 As of April 2023, the dataset has more than 10 tabs for the different franchises, seasons, and countries - and it's still growing.

-Instead of me manually making the predictions per season, I wanted to take it a step further and apply what I've learned about data science since late 2021.
+Aside from manually entering each episode on a weekly basis, I wanted to take it a step further and apply what I've learned from my minor program in Data Science.

 **I consider this as a culminating mini-final-project for myself.**